hydraulic-software/conveyor/guidebook/docs/known-issues.md

     * ARM Linux.
     * ARM Windows.
 * Mac App Store support (Microsoft Store support is available).
-* Cloud HSM services.
+* There is no `app.updates` mode that lets you preserve the ability to auto update but only trigger it from your app.
 * JVM: support for reading Maven classpaths on non-UNIX platforms.
-* There is no `app.updates` mode that lets you preserve the ability to auto update but only trigger it from your app.

 ## Windows specific issues

 Windows apps are packaged using MSIX, which changes some aspects of the runtime environment in order to improve security and robustness.
-You must pay attention to these aspects:
+Be aware that:

 * Your installation directory will be read only (this is also true on macOS and Linux).
+* Some names and identities can't be changed after launch without breaking the update process.
+[Learn more about name changes](name-changes.md).

+### Invoking packaged executables

-* Depending on Windows version, attempting to execute your app EXE directly using an absolute path from _outside_ your app process tree may fail with a permission error (e.g. from the Run dialog box).
+Depending on Windows version, attempting to execute your app EXE directly using an absolute path from _outside_ your app process tree may fail with a permission error (e.g. from the Run dialog box).
 Instead, either:

   * Invoke the EXE name that was placed on your `%PATH%` automatically at install time, which you can find under `%LOCALAPPDATA%\Microsoft\WindowsApps`.
 It will have the same name as your main app exe except lowercased and with `-` instead of space characters.
   * An alternative way to start your app is by opening the `shell:appsFolder\$AUMID` URL, where `$AUMID` (app user mode id) can be obtained by running `conveyor make app-user-model-id`.
 An example AUMID is `TestApp_49jahnq5qzr1m!TestApp`, e.g. you can start the app via the run dialog by entering `shell:appsFolder\TestApp_49jahnq5qzr1m!TestApp`.

-    * This doesn't affect your app starting its own EXE or other EXEs in the package, or EXEs outside your package.
+This doesn't affect your app starting its own EXE or other EXEs in the package, or EXEs outside your package.

-* Some names and identities can't be changed after launch without breaking the update process.
-[Learn more about name changes](name-changes.md).
+### AppData directories

-* The `AppData` directory is [virtualized](configs/windows.md#virtualization).
+The `AppData` directory is [virtualized](configs/windows.md#virtualization).
 This means:

 * Files stored under `AppData` will be cleaned up on uninstall automatically.
 This is usually what you want, but it's best to be aware of that and not store data the user can't afford to lose there.
 * Your app won't be able to see the `AppData` directories of other apps unless you adjust your configuration to de-virtualize those directories.
+  This should only matter if your app is intended to modify others.

+!!! warning "UNIX domain sockets"
-    * UNIX domain sockets may fail if you create them in a virtualized directory on some versions of Windows.
+    UNIX domain sockets may fail if you create them in a virtualized directory on some versions of Windows.
 Conveyor 8+ configures your package to devirtualize the Temp directory so sockets created there should work, but sockets created elsewhere may encounter errors.
     [Devirtualize](configs/windows.md#virtualization) a directory if you plan to create UNIX domain sockets there.

+### DLL search path

-* DLLs are no longer searched for in the `%PATH%`.
-This is a security and robustness improvement, but can break apps that assume DLLs can be loaded from other apps installed by the user.
-If you want to load DLLs from other installed applications, you should locate that directory and then use `LoadLibraryEx` with the `LOAD_WITH_ALTERED_SEARCH_PATH` flag, passing in an absolute path to the desired DLL. lternatively you can use the [SetDllDirectory](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-setdlldirectorya)
+DLLs are no longer searched for in the `%PATH%`.
+Microsoft do this to improve security and robustness, but can break apps that assume DLLs can be loaded from other apps installed by the user.
+If you want to load DLLs from other installed applications, you should locate that directory and then use `LoadLibraryEx` with the `LOAD_WITH_ALTERED_SEARCH_PATH` flag, passing in an absolute path to the desired DLL.
+Alternatively you can use the [SetDllDirectory](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-setdlldirectorya)
 API to restore the previous search behavior for the current process.

 ## Linux specific issues

-* Setting `app.updates = none` won't remove the apt repository from the Debian package.
+* Setting `app.updates = none` won't remove the `apt` repository from the Debian package.
-* On older Ubuntu/Debian versions (e.g. 20 LTS), apt can't upgrade from repositories hosted on GitHub Releases.
+* On older Ubuntu/Debian versions (e.g. 20 LTS), `apt` can't upgrade from repositories hosted on GitHub Releases.
 This is due to a bug in
   `apt` and is fixed in later versions.

 ## macOS specific issues